 A Butterfly Lights Beside Us – Anonymous

-While the author of A Butterfly Lights Beside Us may be unknown, this remains one of the most popular choices for baby loss poems, with its words regularly used in quotes about baby loss.
+While the author of A Butterfly Lights Beside Us may be unknown, this remains one of the most popular choices for poems about losing a baby, with its words regularly used in quotes about baby loss.
 It has a positive tone that focuses on fleeting moments held dear.

 “A butterfly lights beside us like a sunbeam, and for a